 VT-x The hardware virtualization features built into modern Intel processors.
-See chapter 1.2, Software vs. hardware virtualization (VT-x and AMD-V), page 10.
+See chapter 3.4.3, "Acceleration" tab: hardware vs. software virtualization, page 49.

-XML The eXtensible Markup Language, a metastandard for all kinds of textual information.
-XML only specifies how data in the document is organized generally and does not prescribe how to semantically organize content.

-XPCOM Mozilla Cross Platform Component Object Model, a programming infrastructure developed by the Mozilla browser project which is similar to Microsoft COM and allows applications to provide a modular programming interface.
+- XML The eXtensible Markup Language, a metastandard for all kinds of textual information.
+XML only specifies how data in the document is organized generally and does not prescribe how to semantically organize content. - XPCOM Mozilla Cross Platform Component Object Model, a programming infrastructure developed by the Mozilla browser project which is similar to Microsoft COM and allows applications to provide a modular programming interface.
 VirtualBox makes use of XPCOM on Linux both internally and externally to provide a comprehensive API to third-party developers.